-The Division of Family Services (DFS) is responsible for comprehensive social service planning in the state with the accompanying development of programs, guidance documents and procedures.
+The Division of Family Services (DFS) is responsible for comprehensive social service planning in the state with the accompanying development of programs, guidance documents and procedures that promote well-being, safety, and permanency for children, families and individuals.
 The Division provides program direction and technical assistance to regional offices in the supervision and monitoring of the local department service programs.
 The mission of the Division is to help individuals and families develop and use their own resources, gain access to and use existing resources so that people can move to their optimum well-being.
 The legal base for these services is §62.3 of the Code of Virginia.